Skip to main content

 const buf = await file.slice(offset, offset + CHUNK).arrayBuffer();

-if (!ch.send(buf)) {
+while (!ch.send(buf)) {

 await new Promise((r) => ch.once("drain", r));